 If a large-group plan covers essential health benefits, it must do so without lifetime or annual benefit maximums (grandfathered plans can still have annual benefit maximums).
 But the “minimum value” requirements for large-group plans do not include the ten EHBs that apply in the individual and small group markets.
 So while coverage for EHBs cannot have lifetime benefit maximums (or annual benefit maximums for non-grandfathered group plans), a large group plan can be offered with no coverage at all in some of those benefit categories.
 Large group plans tend to be fairly generous in their coverage, and that was the case even before the ACA.
 But technically, they don’t have to cover all of the EHBs.

-Employers who offer “skinny” plans will face fines if their employees opt for subsidized individual plans in the marketplace (exchange), but in some cases, the fines might be less expensive than paying for higher quality health insurance.
-Employees should be aware of this—read the fine print on your company’s health insurance policy before you sign up.
+Large employers who offer “skinny” plans will face fines if their employees opt for subsidized individual plans in the marketplace (exchange), but in some cases, the fines might be less expensive than paying for higher-quality health insurance.
+Employees should be aware of this – read the fine print on your company’s health insurance policy before you sign up.

 If you qualify for a premium subsidy in your state’s health insurance marketplace, you may want to apply for an individual policy instead of accepting a “skinny” group plan.
 You’re not eligible for premium subsidies in the exchange if your employer offers a plan that’s considered affordable and provides minimum value.
-But if the coverage they offer is not affordable (more than 9.61% percent of your household income for self-only coverage in 2022) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available through the end of 2022, due to the American Rescue Plan).
+But if the coverage they offer is not affordable (more than 9.12% percent of your household income in 2023) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available through the end of 2025, due to the American Rescue Plan and Inflation Reduction Act).

 Short-term health insurance is exempt from the ACA’s rules

 Under the ACA, short-term, limited duration health insurance is not considered individual health insurance.
-As a result, short-term plans are exempt from the ACA’s regulations, and instead, fall into the category of “excepted benefits.”
+As a result, short-term plans are exempt from the ACA’s regulations.
 So short-term plans can still have annual and lifetime benefit maximums.

 Prior to 2017, the federal definition of a short-term plan was one that had a duration of not more than 364 days, although some states imposed more restrictive rules.
 Starting in 2017, a new rule that had been finalized in 2016 (under the Obama Administration) was implemented, capping the duration of short-term plans at 90 days.
 In 2018, the Trump Administration changed the rules again, allowing short-term plans (which are still exempt from ACA regulations) to have initial terms of up to 364 days, and total duration, including renewals, of up to three years.
 States still have the ability to set more strict definitions, and about half do so.